Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 !!! note "Deprecation Warning"
     components-path is being deprecated in favor of --resources-path.
 At the time of producing this workshop the --resources-path was not supported yet by the VS code extension.
 Hence, you will notice the use of the property "componentsPath": "./components" in the tasks.json file.
 Check the extension documentation in case that has changed.

-After creating a new record you can navigate to the Data explorer on the Azure portal for the azure cosmos database account.
+After creating a new record you can navigate to the Data explorer on the [Azure portal](https://portal.azure.com){target=_blank} for the azure cosmos database account.
 It should look like the image below:

 ![cosmos-db-dapr-state-store](../../assets/images/04-aca-dapr-stateapi/cosmos-db-dapr-state-store.jpg)